 Summed up the entire problem in a single sentence.
 Thanks Glenn.

+Well, here's something to consider.
+The OP said that the majority of indecency complaints are from the PTC.
+Well, surely they have a particular gripe about that kind of content.
+That is their prerogative.
 I don't think the article looks at or considers that they very well may be a large source of complaining about violent content too ... but obviously violence offends a broader cross-section of the population.
 So the protest percentages would not be as skewed.

+No offense Elinor, but can you show me some numbers that indicate this, or sources that can back this claim?
+Or is this your opinion?
+I don't think (in North America) that violence offends people NEARLY as much as sex, nudity or sexual situations/innuendo.
+But that's just my opinion.
+Of course if something offends YOU, Elinor, you have every right to protest about it.
+Don't misunderstand my debate-filled posts here.
 However, while someone has every right to state their preference, they don't have the right to tell me what MY preference is, or prevent me from watching something I enjoy.
 That is why people are annoyed with the PTC in reference to this article.